containers/dnsname/README.md

 # dnsname plugin

+## IMPORTANT

+As of 2023, this repository is no longer actively maintained.
+Our development efforts are happening in [netavark](https://github.com/containers/netavark/) and [aardvark-dns](https://github.com/containers/aardvark-dns/) that should provide a better alternative.

 ## Overview

 This plugin sets up the use of dnsmasq on a given CNI network so that Pods can resolve each other by name.
 When configured,